opengeospatial/geoparquet/format-specs/geoparquet.md

 ### Nesting

 Geometry columns MUST be at the root of the schema.
-A geometry MUST NOT be a group field or nested in a group.
 In practice, this means that when writing to GeoParquet from another format, geometries cannot be contained in complex or nested types such as structs, lists, arrays, or map types.

 ### Repetition